Transition to ADS-B

 So far so good: TBAD is able to interpret all these forms of communication at 1090 MHz.
 ADS-B was added as a capability in late 2014, and the plot below shows the adoption rate (FAA target is full compliance by 2020).

 The binning is quarterly.
 The numbers represent the total number of airplanes detected with some form of Mode S or ADS-B transmissions in that period.
 Shaded bars indicate the one-standard-deviation range given binomial sampling statistics.
 Overlapping shaded bars indicate statistically compatible levels.
-The overall trend is clear: adoption appears to be on track for full coverage in a few years.
+As of January 2020, it appears that virtually all Mode-S aircraft over Apache Point were indeed broadcasting ADS-B packets.

 So far the story is a happy one for TBAD.
 But it's about to take a turn.
 Part of the ADS-B effort involves offloading some of the radio traffic to another frequency, so that the 1090 MHz scene is not so crowded.
 General aviation airplanes (those remaining below 18,000 ft) are encouraged to operate at 978 MHz in what is called UAT (universal access transceiver).
 Transmissions are either 276 or 420 symbols long, consisting of a 36-bit sync word, 144 or 272 bits of information (payload), and 96 or 112 bits of Reed-Solomon error-correction code.